 Total Credits: 120

-* Courses must be taken in sequence
+* Courses must be taken in sequence.
+Please see your advisor or chair for alternative arrangements.

 Minor